Low-rank Orthogonal Subspace Intervention for Generalizable Face Forgery Detection: Experiments

-\textbf{Compared with CLIP-based Methods.} Table \ref{tab:CLIP-based method} presents a comparison of our method with other CLIP-based methods.
+Table \ref{tab:CLIP-based method} presents a comparison of our method with other CLIP-based methods.
 It can be observed that our method outperforms the second-best approach by 1.6\% (from 0.861 to 0.877) and 2\% (from 0.909 to 0.929) on the DFDC and DFDCP datasets respectively.
 It is noteworthy that our approach significantly outperforms UDD, which specifically distinguishes and addresses one particular type of spurious correlation.
 The results further demonstrate the effectiveness of our approach.